open-cogsci/osdoc/content/tutorials/step-by-step-tutorial.md

 There is one last thing to be done.
 'Repeat' is currently set to '1.00'.
 This means that each cycle will be executed once.
 So the block now consists of 8 trials, which is a bit short.
 A reasonable length for a block of trials is 24, so set 'Repeat' to 3.00 (3 repeats x 8 cycles = 24 trials).
 You don't need to change 'Order', because 'random' is exactly what we want.

+The *block_loop* now looks like %FigStep3.
+Remember to save your experiment regularly.
+You can download the experiment up to this point here:

+- [tutorial_step3.opensesame][step3]

+%--
+figure:
+ id: FigStep3
+ source: step3.png
+ caption: "The *block_loop* at the end of Step 3."
+--%

 <div class='info-box' markdown='1'>

 ### Background box